is-project-4th-year/build-your-portfolio-github-workflow-essentials-Faith-Kathomi/Assignment.md

 ### C. Branching

 To work on different parts of my portfolio independently, I created multiple branches.
-This ensured I could test features without affecting the main user experience.
+This ensured I could test features without affecting the main user experience.This are some of the branches created:

 ![Branching](screenshots/CreatingBranches.png)

 ### D. Pull Requests

-Here's a screenshot of a pull request I made to merge my past projects branch to the services section of my portfolio.
+Here's a screenshot of how to create or generate a pull request.
+It among one of the manay i created for the personal Portfolio

 ![Pull request](screenshots/CreatingPullRequest.png)